Ravenna: Middle Ages and Renaissance

-In 1198 Ravenna led a league of Romagna cities against the Emperor, and the Pope was able to subdue it.
-After the war of 1218 the Traversari family was able to impose its rule in the city, which lasted until 1240.
-After a short period under an Imperial vicar, Ravenna was returned to the Papal States in 1248 and again to the Traversari until, in 1275, the Da Polenta established their long-lasting seigniory.
+In 1218, Pietro Traversari came to power in Ravenna after defeating the Ubertini and Mainardi factions during the Guelph-Ghibelline conflict.
+The Traversari family ruled Ravenna for 22 years until 1240 when Holy Roman Emperor Frederick II besieged Ravenna and expelled the Traversari after the Traversari aligned themselves with the pro-papal Guelphs.

+Frederick’s Imperial Vicar ruled Ravenna for eight years until 1248 when Pope Innocent IV took Ravenna, and the Traversari returned to power.
+In 1275, the Traversari were driven from the city by Guido Novello da Polenta.
+The Da Polenta family established a hereditary lordship and governed with increasing independence as a papal vassal.

 One of the most illustrious residents of Ravenna at this time was the exiled Florentine poet Dante.
-The last of the Da Polenta, Ostasio III, was ousted by the Republic of Venice in February 1441, and the city was annexed to the Venetian territories in the Treaty of Cremona.
+The last of the Da Polenta, Ostasio III, was ousted by the Republic of Venice in February 1441, and the city was annexed to the Venetian territories by the Treaty of Cremona.

-Ravenna was ruled by Venice until 1509, when the area was invaded in the course of the Italian Wars.
-In 1512, during the Holy League wars, Ravenna was sacked by the French following the Battle of Ravenna.
-Ravenna was also known during the Renaissance as the birthplace of the Monster of Ravenna.
+Ravenna was then ruled by Venice until 1509, when the region was invaded in the course of the War of the League of Cambrai.
+At the Battle of Agnadello on 14 May, the French largely destroyed the Venetian army.
+Thereafter, the members of the League of Cambrai occupied Venice's mainland territories.
 After the Venetian withdrawal, Ravenna was again ruled by legates of the Pope as part of the Papal States.
+The Papal States retained control of Ravenna as the war continued, however in 1511, the Pope created a new alliance with Spain and the Holy Roman Empire against France.
+In the conflict that ensued, France besieged Ravenna and then decisively defeated the League's relief forces at the Battle of Ravenna (1512).
+After that victory, the French sacked Ravenna and occupied the city for four months before withdrawing.

+In 1527, notwithstanding their alliance with Pope Clement VII, the Venetians occupied Ravenna and the Romagna, which, however, they were compelled to restore in 1529.

 The city was damaged in a tremendous flood in May 1636.
 Over the next 300 years, a network of canals diverted nearby rivers and drained nearby swamps, thus reducing the possibility of flooding and creating a large belt of agricultural land around the city.

 Modern age

-Apart from another short occupation by Venice (1527–1529), Ravenna was part of the Papal States until 1796, when it was annexed to the French puppet state of the Cisalpine Republic, (Italian Republic from 1802, and Kingdom of Italy from 1805).
+In the 17th and 18th Centuries, Ravenna was part of the Papal States up until 1796, when it was annexed into the French puppet state of the Cisalpine Republic / Italian Republic, and then made part of the Napoleonic Kingdom of Italy in 1802.
 It was returned to the Papal States in 1814.
 Occupied by Piedmontese troops in 1859, Ravenna and the surrounding Romagna area became part of the new unified Kingdom of Italy in 1861.